nstack/nstack/README.md

 ### CLI Installation

-Our CLI is available for Linux, Mac, and Windows and the latest version can be downloaded on the [releases page](https://github.com/nstack/nstack/releases).
-On each platform, the CLI is distributed as a self-contained executable.
+Our CLI is available for Linux, Mac, and Windows and the latest pre-compiled versions can be downloaded on our [releases page](https://github.com/nstack/nstack/releases). the CLI is distributed as a self-contained compressed executable for Linux, Windows, and macOS.

-#### Mac and Windows

-Download `nstack-cli-{osx,win}.zip` for your platform, unzip, and run `nstack` from the Terminal/Command Prompt
+Download `nstack-cli-{linux64,win64,macOS}` for your platform, uncompress, and run `nstack` from the Terminal/Command Prompt

 #### Linux

-We provide RPM and DEB packages on the [releases page](https://github.com/nstack/nstack/releases) that will work for most common distros.
+We also provide RPM and DEB packages on the [releases page](https://github.com/nstack/nstack/releases) that will work for most common distros.

 <!--
 We also have `yum` and `apt` repositories for Redhat and Debian- derived OSs that are updated on each release.